Don Taft University Center

 Nova Southeastern University’s 366,000 square-foot Don Taft University Center is a critical piece in the infrastructure of the university.
 It was constructed over a period of two years.
 The inaugural event hosted the comedian Jamie Kennedy on August 23, 2006.
 It provides a focal point for campus life.
 It is a venue where NSU's students, faculty and staff, as well as the community can enjoy guest speakers, concerts, sporting events, galas and other events.

 The Rick Case Arena

 The Rick Case Arena is the main arena to NSU's NCAA Sharks basketball and volleyball teams, but it is also available for rental by outside groups.
 The venue holds many community events throughout the year, including local high school graduations, concerts, comedians, cheerleading competitions, Special Olympics, banquets, guest speakers, and sporting events.
+In 2025, the court was named to honor two time Division II champion men's basketball coach Jim Crutchfield.

 In addition, modern sports medicine and athletic training facilities for NSU's 250 student-athletes are equipped with high-tech modalities including ultrasound, electrical stimulation, diathermy and a wide range of rehabilitation equipment, including the only HydroWorx aquatic therapy and fitness pool in the tri-county area.

 The Rick Case Arena is being operated by the facilities management firm, SMG Management Inc.